Leveraging Discrete Function Decomposability for Scientific Design: Reproducibility Statement

-We specify our experimental setup, hyperparameters, model architectures, and algorithm details in Sec.~\ref{experiments}.
-Datasets used and their sources are detailed in App.~\ref{app:dataset_protein}.
+We specify exhaustively our experimental setup, hyperparameters, model architectures, and algorithm details in Sec.~\ref{experiments}.
+Datasets used and their sources are detailed in Sec.~\ref{app:dataset_protein}.
 Code for our method and experiments is available publicly on GitHub: \url{https://github.com/james-bowden/DADO}.